Green Garden Pesto

 Adjust ingredients to taste.

-Serve or save in freezer in small containers or ice cubes.
+Serve or save in the freezer in small containers or ice cubes.

 * COMBINATION SUGGESTIONS: